 For poultry housing, a sheet of thick plastic laid over clean compacted sand makes a suitable surface as it can be easily lifted when the house is empty, washed and dried in the sun before being relaid and covered with bedding before the next batch of chicks is introduced.

 This is a part of a series on buildings and infrastructure on smallholdings and small farms.
-To ensure you don’t miss out on the rest of the series, subscribe here to receive our Feature Newsletter at the end of the series.
+To read the series, click here.